rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ### Memory usage

-Rust seems to take about 1.4-1.6 GiB for most of the build, peaking at around 2.5 GiB.
+The Rust build peaks at around 1.6GiB, so at least that much memory should be available for the build to avoid excessive swapping or out-of-memory.
 If you only have 2 GiB of RAM total, you may have a difficult time building Rust while doing anything else, such as using a browser.
-(One very patient user reported being able to build Rust on a netbook with 1 GiB RAM, but the full three-stage build took six hours.)

 ### Debian-based Linux distributions